Explore Our Tours & Walks

 Along the way, we explore how Dún Laoghaire Harbour was built after a tragic maritime disaster, how the railway transformed Victorian seaside life, and why Dalkey was once a Viking trading port.
 We pass historic towers built to defend against Napoleon, hear stories of writers like Joyce, and take in some of the best coastal views in Ireland.

-It’s not just a history lesson — it’s a story of ambition, survival, engineering, and everyday life by the sea.
+It’s not a history lesson but a story of ambition, survival, engineering, and everyday life by the sea.

 Suitable for visitors, locals, and anyone who enjoys walking, storytelling, and discovering the meaning behind the places we think we already know.